• Over 37 million magnets in stock

 5. The next step is to grind and polish the magnets.

 6. Finally the ferrite magnets are magnetised.
 Picture it like this: Every fine grain of the powder is already magnetic in itself.
 However, since their magnetic fields act in random directions, the magnetic field of the magnet cannot be concentrated.
 The goal of the magnetisation process is therefore to have the magnetic forces ultimately act in the same direction.
 During magnetisation, the magnetic forces of the metallic materials are brought into the so-called preferred orientation for magnetisation with the help of an external magnet.
-You can find detailed information about this process in our Magnetism A-Z Glossary under Magnetisation (in German).
+You can find detailed information about this process in our Magnetism A-Z Glossary under Magnetisation.
 The ferrite magnets in our assortment are anisotropic.
 It means the magnets are magnetised in a predetermined direction.
 You can find more on this topic on our FAQ page Is this magnet isotropic or anisotropic?.

 7. The process is repeated so that the magnetisation does not dissipate.